Periodontal Disease Treatment – Houston, TX

 Scaling and root planing is a non-surgical service that can remove bacteria and treat infection caused by periodontal disease.
 The procedure is so gentle that in most cases, patients don’t even need anesthesia!

 Many patients want to have a dental implant placed, only to discover that they don’t have enough bone in the area to accommodate it.
-Bone grafting from our Houston office can solve this problem.
+Bone grafting from our Houston dental office can solve this problem.

 Soft Tissue Grafting